Find Affordable College Courses

 Salt Lake City, UT

-Our analysis found Western Governors University to be the best value school for nursing students who want to pursue a bachelor’s degree in Utah.
-WGU is a fairly large private not-for-profit school located in the large suburb of Salt Lake City.
+Our 2023 rankings named Western Governors University the best value school in Utah for nursing students working on their bachelor’s degree.
+WGU is a very large private not-for-profit school located in the large suburb of Salt Lake City.

 In-state tuition fees for undergraduate students at WGU are $7,452 per year.
 On average, nursing graduates from WGU take out $24,473 in student loans while working on their Bachelor's Degree.